The Power of Example: How Corruption spurs Corruption – American Economic Journal: Applied Economics (Forthcoming)

 Altruism or money?
 Breaking teacher sorting using behavioral interventions in Peru (with E. Bertoni, G. Elacqua, L Marotta and C. Mendez Vargas; AEA RCT AEARCTR-0004676)

-Order effect affects job choices: Evidence from a large-scale intervention with teachers in Ecuador (with G. Elacqua, L Marotta, V. Montalva and S. Olsen; AEA RCT AEARCTR-0005036)
+Order effect influences job choices: Evidence from a large-scale intervention with teachers in Ecuador (with G. Elacqua, L Marotta, V. Montalva and S. Olsen; AEA RCT AEARCTR-0005036)

 Reducing the prescription of unadvised drugs using social norm feedback by e-mail: a randomized controlled trial at national scale (with F. Torrente, J. Bustin, F. Triskier, A. Tomio, R. Mastai and F. Lopez Boo)